 Mona Kuhn was born in 1969 in São Paulo, Brazil and is of German descent.
-She received her BA from The Ohio State University and went on to study fine art at the San Francisco Art Institute.
-Her work is in private and public collections worldwide, including The J. Paul Getty Museum, California; George Eastman House Museum, New York; Museum of Fine Arts, Houston, Texas; Musée de l'Elysée, Switzerland; Musée de la Photographie de Charleroi, Belgium; Hiroshima Peace Memorial Museum, Japan; Los Angeles County Museum of Art, California; The Louvre Museum, Paris, France; Pérez Art Museum Miami, Florida; and the Buhl Foundation, New York.
-Steidl has published four monographs of Kuhn’s work to date, Photographs (2004), Evidence (2007), Native (2009), and Bordeaux (2011).
-Her newest monograph, Private, also published by Steidl, will be released in the Fall 2014.
-Kuhn’s currently lives and works in Los Angeles and is an independent scholar at The Getty Research Institute.
+She received her BA from Ohio State University and studied fine art at the San Francisco Art Institute.
+Her work is in private and public collections worldwide, including The J. Paul Getty Museum, Los Angeles; George Eastman House Museum, New York; Museum of Fine Arts, Houston; Musée de l'Elysée, Switzerland; Musée de la Photographie de Charleroi, Belgium; Hiroshima Peace Memorial Museum, Japan; Los Angeles County Museum of Art; The Louvre Museum, Paris; Pérez Art Museum Miami, Florida; and the Buhl Foundation, New York.
+Steidl has published six monographs of Kuhn’s work to date, Photographs (2004), Evidence (2007), Native (2009), Bordeaux (2011), Private (2014), and She Disappeared into Complete Silence (2018), and Stanley/Barker Books published a monograph of Kuhn’s work, Bushes and Succulents (2018).
+The artist lives and works in Los Angeles.

 Round-up of best photographs exhibited at PHOTOFAIRS San Francisco 2018 includes Elinor Carucci, "Kiss," 2017, as seen at Edwynn Houk Gallery's booth, and Mona Kuhn, "Bushes and Succulents series," 2017.